 MA Strategic Studies

 The MA in Strategic Studies offers a comprehensive education in both the theory and practice of strategy.
-In the current challenging strategic environment, a dedicated study of this subject is required for all those who seek to understand modern warfare and how military force can be used in the pursuit of policy objectives.
+Moreover, strategy making is increasingly recognised as being also about the creation of coalitions and about co-ordinating the efforts of multiple organizations, sectors, and other groups of players, and about managing large organizations.
+Strategic Studies can provide insights applying not only to the armed forces but also to other government organs, the NHS, the state educational sector, or large companies (Lawrence Freedman).
 The compulsory courses revolve first, around the actual development of military strategies and their major problems and recurrent dilemmas, with a particular emphasis on the times of the Anciens Régimes before the French Revolution to the Counterinsurgency campaigns of the early 21st century.
 Secondly, they address the strategic thinking underlying them, with a focus on the works of Clausewitz, Jomini, Mahan, Corbett, their forebears, and the many thinkers of the 20th and early 21st century from Raymond Aron to Count Zeppelin.

 The programme provides a thorough analysis of contemporary strategic issues and the challenges of defence planning in the modern world.
 This analysis is aided by an exploration of the great works of strategic theory, and an examination of some of the most significant historical case studies in Modern History.
 This MA benefits from a thriving programme of research and teaching connected with the interdisciplinary Ways of War Centre.